4-Methyl-2,4-bis(4-hydroxyphenyl)pent-1-ene: Estrogen antagonism

-Antagonist progresterone
+Progresterone antagonism

 Computational studies have shown that MBP can function antagonistically to progesterone within the human progesterone receptor.
 With the potency of binding to the receptor being calculated as numerically close to that of progesterone itself.
 The uncontrolled signalling via hPR during crucial times could lead to adverse effects.
 The main concern being the possibility of this happening during pregnancy.
 It would have a similar effect as antiprogresteron, possibly inducing labour and resulting in a miscarriage.
-BPA, MBP’s precursor, has been shown to have toxic effect on oocyte maturation, and it is thought that MBP could have a similar such pathway.
+BPA, MBP's precursor, has been shown to have toxic effect on oocyte maturation, and it is thought that MBP could have a similar such pathway.

 Kinase targets

-MBP was also predicted to target multiple kinases.
+MBP is also predicted to target multiple kinases.
 The most notable among these being CAMK2G, CAMK2D, ERK/Akt, and RIPK1.
 CAMK2G and CAMK2D belong to the same calcium/calmodulin dependent protein kinase subfamily.
 These kinases play important roles in signalling pathways in the cardiovascular system.
 CAMK2G and CAMK2D have been shown to be critical within cardiac remodeling.
 While the role and function of these kinases is known, the exact mode of action and effect of MBP upon them remains unexplored.

 ERK and Akt are two kinases regulating the cellular signalling surrounding apoptosis of neuronal cells.
 MBP interferes with the regular signalling of these two kinases, causing cell death through the activation of ERK and inactivation of Akt.
 This mechanism of cell death could be a sign of MBP being a risk factor for the development of neurodegenerative diseases.

 Aside from possibly interfering with ERK/Akt directly, it has also been shown that MBP can target RIPK1.
 Which plays a role in cell death and inflammation.
 Including the activation of ERK and other mitogen-activated protein kinases.